demystifying-dev/gatsby-theme-dev-instructional/doc/tapescripts.md

 07:02 After that, we're going to add where it is.
 It's going to be on that date in event.location.
 If we save that, we can come back out and take a look.
 Now we can see we've got dinosaur.js, React Rally.
 If we click through, it takes us to the appropriate page for each event.

+## Transcript 07

+Display and Query Data by id with Gatsby context and useStaticQuery

+Similar to `EventList`, we'll need to create a template React component for each individual Event page.

+To do this, we'll need to add a page query, to access GraphQL variables, to query for individual events by id.
+Once that data is available, it can be passed into an `Event` component that will display the data for us.

+Instructor: 00:00 Next up, we can do the same thing but for individual event pages, so this is going to be a little bit different.
+We're going to import GraphQL from Gatsby, and we're going to then export a page query.
+The reason that we're doing a page query here is that we need access to GraphQL variables.

+00:21 In pages, when we create pages using context, anything that we add to the context becomes available as a GraphQL query.
+In here, I can set up my query and then use the event ID which will be a string.
+I'm going to get an event with an ID that is equal to the event ID that we passed in context.

+00:50 Then I want the name, the URL, the start date, and I will format that event string as long-month-name and then the day.
+Here, we'll also do the same thing with the end date.
+We want the location and the slug.

+01:19 What's going to happen?
+That will be passed in the data prop.
+Anything that goes into page query gets injected into this component as the data prop.
+Then we can just destructure that to get to the event.

+01:37 With this, we want to refactor to use that layout component.
+We'll do layout, and we can have it auto-import for us.
+Then we need to create a new component called Layout.
+We're actually going to spread the event right into it.
+What that means is that this component is going to get each of these pieces of data as a prop.

+02:06 We can go into components and create event.js.
+If we import React from React, we can then set up event and we'll start with props.
+Let's just spread that so we can see.

+02:23 We've got the pre-tag.
+We will stringify our props.
+Let's see what comes out.
+We'll export that as our default.
+If I import this from event then we jump back out.

+02:43 We can see that it is giving us the name, URL, start date, end date, location, and slug as props.
+I can in this event component now turn it into actual markup.
+For this markup, we can delete that dump.

+03:04 We'll set up a div, then we're going to set up a heading.
+We can destructure here so that we've got it.
+We're going to have the name, location, URL, start date.
+End date is what we're going to use today.
+We'll grab that name and say where it is.
+It's going to be on location.

+03:27 Then we want to show off the date.
+Now the date is going to be a little funky, I'll show you why.
+If we start with the start date and then go to end date, that'll look OK instead of the website.

+03:47 The website is an external link so we're not going to use the Gatsby link component.
+We'll set that to URL, and we'll just show that URL so that you know what your'e clicking on.
+If we save that and come back out here then we can see this looks OK.